awslabs/aws-sdk-swift/reference/0.x/AWSIoTWireless/IotWirelessClientProtocol.md

 func resetAllResourceLogLevels(input: ResetAllResourceLogLevelsInput, completion: @escaping (ClientRuntime.SdkResult<ResetAllResourceLogLevelsOutputResponse, ResetAllResourceLogLevelsOutputError>) -> Void)
 ```

-### resetResourceLogLevel(input:​completion:​)
+### resetResourceLogLevel(input:completion:)

 Removes the log-level override, if any, for a specific resource-ID and resource-type.
-It can be used for
-a wireless device or a wireless gateway.
+It can be used for a wireless device or a wireless gateway.

 ``` swift
 func resetResourceLogLevel(input: ResetResourceLogLevelInput, completion: @escaping (ClientRuntime.SdkResult<ResetResourceLogLevelOutputResponse, ResetResourceLogLevelOutputError>) -> Void)
 ```

-### sendDataToWirelessDevice(input:​completion:​)
+### sendDataToWirelessDevice(input:completion:)

 Sends a decrypted application data frame to a device.